 I am also interested in how the basic mechanisms that support emotion regulation in the lab operate in the real world.
 I believe these insights have the potential to equip people with tools that they can use to regulate their thoughts, feelings, and behaviors in daily life.

-In collaboration with researchers at the University of Michigan, the University of Pennsylvania, and the University of Virginia, I am working on a school-based intervention that teaches students the science behind self-control.
+In collaboration with teachers, as well as researchers at the University of Michigan, the University of Pennsylvania, Virginia Tech, and the University of Virginia, I am working on a school-based intervention that teaches students the science behind self-control.
 As a first step, we partnered with teachers from across the country to develop a curriculum that addresses three questions:

 - What is self-control and why is it important?